 Prime Minister Imran Khan announced a financial relief package worth Rs.
 1.2 Trillion to battle the negative impact caused by CoronaVirus on the country and its economy.
 This package was unveiled on Tuesday while talking to a selected group of TV anchors.

 The 1.2 Tr Relief Package Includes:

 1. Reduction in Prices of Petrol

-The PM announced reduction of petroleum products by Rs.15 per litre including diesel, petrol and kerosene with immediate effect.
+The PM announced a decrease in petroleum products by Rs.15 per liter, including diesel, petrol, and kerosene with immediate effect.
 The government estimated that it was going to face a hit of Rs.75 billion on its petroleum levy over the next three months.

 Advisor to PM on Petroleum added,